One-off property tax rebate in 2026 for owner-occupied HDB and private homes

 Follow topic:

-SINGAPORE – Singaporeans will get a one-off property tax rebate of 15 per cent for owner-occupied HDB flats in 2026 to help ease the impact of property tax hikes.
+SINGAPORE – Singaporeans will get a one-off property tax rebate of 15 per cent for owner-occupied HDB flats in 2026 to help mitigate the impact of rising rents on their property taxes.

-Those with owner-occupied private residential homes will also get a rebate of 10 per cent, capped at $500, said the Ministry of Finance and Inland Revenue Authority of Singapore in a joint statement on Nov 28.
+Those with owner-occupied private residential homes will also get a rebate of 10 per cent, capped at $500, the Ministry of Finance (MOF) and Inland Revenue Authority of Singapore (IRAS) said in a joint statement on Nov 28.

-The move will help to cushion property tax increases for Singaporeans, amid a moderating residential rental market with modest increases in market rents, said the statement.
+The move will help to cushion property tax increases for Singaporeans, amid a moderating residential rental market with modest increases in market rents, the authorities said.

 Property tax is calculated based on a property’s annual value, which is the estimated rent a property can fetch in a year if rented out.